 Perfectly cooked prawns coated with lime browned butter with a drizzle of sweet soy sauce.
-This flavour combination is magical.
-Whether you make this on your BBQ or on the stove, this tastes so good, it’s like something you’d get at a fancy restaurant.
+The flavour combination of this Asian Grilled Shrimp is magical.
+Whether you make this on your BBQ or on the stove, this tastes so good, it’s like something you’d get at a fancy restaurant – and in fact, is a copycat of a dish from a great Sydney restaurant called Esther.
 This is easy gourmet cooking at its best!

 Browned butter and sweet soy sauce.
 It is a combination made in heaven, one that you may not have thought of but I hope you try it at least once because it is magical!